top of page

 On our farm market shelves you’ll find our fresh peaches graded (i.e., reviewed) for #1, #2 and “canner.”
 First quality / #1s are the most attractive and perfect for any use; #2 / “seconds” are typically softer and may have some bruising or other skin defects.
 Like second apples, these are less expensive and a good choice for cooking.
 (Or if you want some peaches to eat right now, because we know it’s hard to wait!).
 Canners are a favorite for those who like to use these peaches to freeze or can (jar) and are the least expensive.

-Be sure to visit us at the farm store (or catch us at the Warwick Farmers’ Market on Sundays) and score your own Soons-grown sink peaches (so juicy you’ll need to eat them over the sink!).
+Be sure to visit us at the farm store (or catch us at the Warwick Farmers’ Market on Sundays or Middletown market on Saturdays) and score your own Soons-grown sink peaches (so juicy you’ll need to eat them over the sink!).

 bottom of page